 Day 6.
 Almost a week.
 Feeling strong.
 Feeling resolute.
 I know I don’t have this beat yet, but today I am feeling juiced up and ready to go.
 I am surrounded by people who love and care for me, and are supportive of my journey.
-I am also acutely aware that my journey may make others feel uncomfortable.
-It may make others feel self-conscious of their own alcohol intake.
+I am also acutely aware that my journey may make some others feel uncomfortable.
+It may make some feel self-conscious of their own alcohol intake.

-I say this because a friend that I have been drinking with regularly, who knows of my recent sobriety, asked me the other day if it “would bother me to take a sip of this beer,” because they wanted to share the taste of it with me.
+I say this because a friend that I have been drinking with regularly, who knows of my recent sobriety goals.
+He asked me the other day if it “would bother me to take a sip of this beer,” because they wanted to share the taste of it with me.
 I said no, it wouldn’t bother me.
 I am not allergic to alcohol, I just choose not to drink it.
 I do not feel that “tasting” a drink will lead me to drink a whole glass.
 I am not that type of… wait… I almost said alcoholic… easy, girl..
 I am not that type of over-indulger.
 My problem is when the second one becomes the third and so on.
-My “off” switch is too frequently broken after a few drinks and I go balls-deep in the hooch until I am stumbly/mumbly and acting like I have no sense.
+My “off” switch is too frequently broken after a few drinks and I go balls-deep in the hooch until I am stumbly/mumbly and acting like I have jelly legs and no sense.
 Today, this same friend is coming for dinner and texted me “I’m bringing some wine.”
 Previously this text would have resulted in a “Woohoo!” or “Hell yeah!” or “You better!”
 This time my response was “Get it.”
 I am not sure if they were texting me to warn me, ask permission, or if they were hopeful that they would get the “old-me” response.
 But it makes me curious if my not drinking is making them uncomfortable.

 The more disconcerting thought is that perhaps they are trying to sabotage me or test my resolve.
 That thought makes me sad, and I don’t want to believe it.
 Edit: As the evening has closed, I’m happy to report that this was not the case, and I am ashamed that I was suspicious had so little faith in my friend.
 I should have known better.